splunk/public-o11y-docs/gdi/opentelemetry/install-windows.rst

 Ansible
 --------------------------
-Splunk provides an Ansible role that installs the package configured to collect data (metrics, traces, and logs) from Windows machines and send that data to Observability Cloud.
+Splunk provides an Ansible role that installs the package configured to collect data (metrics, traces, and logs) from Windows machines and send that data to Splunk Observability Cloud.
 See :ref:`deployment-windows-ansible` for the instructions to download and customize the role.

 .. _windows-chef: